ed-wp/go-defectdojo/README.md

 }
 ```

+There are additional helper functions for PaginatedLists,
+`HasNext()` which tells you if there are additional results
+and `NextRequestOptions()` which will generate the next RequestOptions
+with the correct limit/offset.

+You can check out the [get-all-products example](examples/get-all-products) for an approach to handling pagination.

-Optionally, for simple requests, you can use the default options:
+For simple requests, you can use the default options:
 ```
 var DefaultRequestOptions = &RequestOptions{
 	Offset: 0,